githubtraining/training-manual/class-outlines/GH-for-Developers-Outline.md

 ### Workflow Application

-- Using what you have learned in your day-to-day work.
+- Using what you have learned in your day-to-day work
-- Discussing workflows and best practices.
+- Discussing workflows and best practices